 Wanted for Melville Petit Larceny

-Suffolk County Crime Stoppers and Suffolk County Police Second Precinct Crime Section officers are seeking the public’s help to identify and locate the woman who allegedly stole merchandise from a Melville store in April.
+Suffolk County Crime Stoppers and Suffolk County Police Second Precinct Crime Section officers are seeking the public’s help to identify and locate the men who allegedly stole merchandise from a Melville store in February.

-A woman allegedly stole items from Dick’s Sporting Goods, located at 870 Walt Whitman Road, on April 17.
+Two men allegedly stole batting gloves from Dick’s Sporting Goods, located at 870 Walt Whitman Road, on February 24 at approximately 2 p.m.
+The merchandise was valued at approximately $900.

 Suffolk County Crime Stoppers offers a cash reward for information that leads to an arrest.
 Anyone with information about these incidents can contact Suffolk County Crime Stoppers to submit an anonymous tip by calling 1-800-220-TIPS, utilizing a mobile app which can be downloaded through the App Store or Google Play by searching P3 Tips, or online at www.P3Tips.com.
 All calls, text messages and emails will be kept confidential.